AlexandruAndrita/AlexandruAndrita/README.md

 ### Hi there 👋

+I am a programming enthusiast, eager to learn new technologies.

+I have with:
+ -C/C++, Python
+ -HTML/Css and Javascript

 <!--
 **AlexandruAndrita/AlexandruAndrita** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.